tariq-eden/grants-process/Admin RAT/RAT_Notebook_Phase2.md

 ### Bushel claims

-Bushel 8-10 questions for overall paper - Samine has drafted questions which we need to go through and refine response scales etc., Also, questions at level 3 and 4 similar to phase 1 - for replicability plus a question on relevance of level 3 or 4 claim to the overall paper.
+Bushel 8-10 questions for overall paper - Simine has drafted questions which we need to go through and refine response scales etc., Also, questions at level 3 and 4 similar to phase 1 - for replicability plus a question on relevance of level 3 or 4 claim to the overall paper.
 Pilot at AIMOS 2020 (using phase 1 claims from one paper).
 Pick a short paper